Amazon Faves

 While there is plenty to do and see at and outside the port at no cost, Puerto Plata has many great attractions that cost and/or are a good distance from both cruise ports.
 While I ordinarily prefer to explore on my own and take transportation to attractions, Puerto Plata is the exception, given the high cost of taxis.

-I hire a private driver when visit Amber Cove or Taino Bay because, shockingly, it's about the same price as one taxi ride if you're heading to destinations outside of the town area, like Damajagua Falls.
+I hire a private driver when visiting Amber Cove or Taino Bay because, shockingly, it's about the same price as one taxi ride if you're heading to destinations outside of the town area, like Damajagua Falls.

 If you wish to see multiple Puerto Plata locations, hiring a driver can be a far more economical choice and benefit you by doing what you want, when you want, and how you want.
 When booking a private driver, always be certain to verify their license and credentials (don’t be afraid to ask to see them and even photograph them!) and vet them in advance by reading reviews or getting recommendations from fellow cruisers.